Relief for Insomnia with Chinese Herbs and AcupunctureKate Kent, R.TCMP, R.Ac. January 4, 2021

-It is common knowledge that the immune system works best during sleep, since it’s at this time that our natural killer cells are generated.
-Sleep deprivation can lead to an array of serious diseases, such as heart disease, stroke, diabetes, obesity, and depression.
+It is common knowledge that the immune system works best during sleep.
+This is the time when our natural killer cells are generated.
+Sleep deprivation can lead to an array of serious diseases such as heart disease, stroke, diabetes, obesity, and depression.

 We study sleep in sleep clinics, we take sleep medication to force ourselves to sleep, and still we are one of the most sleep-deprived societies in the world.
 As Nietzsche said, “Sleeping is no mean art: for its sake one must stay awake all day.”

 Insomnia is a problem commonly brought to the offices of health professionals, and it’s important for the practitioner to differentiate between an inability to sleep due to external or temporary influences – and true insomnia.

 If the lack of sleep is due to noise, change in weather, pain, temporary emotional upset, or too much caffeine, it will be restored when these influences are removed.